-Students must be currently or formerly enrolled at Texas State University in order to take a credit examination on the campus with the exception of CLEP testing.
-Any individual may take a College Level Examination Program (CLEP) test offered by the Testing, Evaluation and Measurement Center (TEMC).
+Students must be currently or formerly enrolled at Texas State University in order to take a credit examination on the campus, with the exception of College Level Examination Program (CLEP) testing.
+Any individual may take a CLEP test offered by the Testing, Evaluation and Measurement Center (TEMC).

-In general, credit by exam will be accepted as “credit only” (CR) and will not affect student’s cumulative GPA; however, grades of A or B in addition to CR may be awarded by the Department of Modern Languages for the French, German, and Spanish CLEP exams to recognize superior achievement.
+* In general, credit by examination will be awarded as credit only (CR) and will not affect the student’s cumulative grade point average (GPA); however, grades of A or B in addition to CR may be awarded by the Department of World Languages and Literature for the French, German, and Spanish CLEP exams to recognize superior achievement.
 Letter grades, if awarded, will be factored into the cumulative GPA.
 In cases where grades of A or B may be awarded, the student will have the option to request that a CR be awarded instead.

-Students may retake an exam only after three months have elapsed since the previous exam.
+* Students may retake an exam only after three months have elapsed since the previous attempt of the same exam.
 Certain credit examinations may have a limit in the number of attempts permitted.
 Contact TEMC for more information.

-If a department or school chooses not to award course credit for one of their courses on the basis of CLEP, AP, IB, departmental or other exams, no other program, department, school or college can accept the exams for credit in that course.
+If a department or school chooses not to award course credit for one of their courses on the basis of CLEP, AP, IB, departmental or school exam, or other exams, no other program, department, school, or college can accept the exams for credit in that course.

 Credit earned via examination recorded on the transcripts of students transferring to Texas State will be evaluated by the Office of Undergraduate Admissions for transfer eligibility in the same manner as other transferred course credits.

-Policies regarding credit by examination can be found on the Department of Occupational, Workforce and Leadership Studies website.
+* For alternate policies regarding credit by examination for students enrolled in the Department of Organization, Workforce and Leadership Studies (OWLS), contact that department.

-Position Date Director, Testing, Evaluation and Measurement Center April 1 ENY
+Position Date Director, Testing, Evaluation and Measurement Center June 1 E2Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.